asavinov/pandas-numpy-python-notes/python-notes.md

 * Otherwise, it throws `ModuleNotFoundError`
 * Once the module was imported, its path is here: `abc.__file__`

+Essentially, the import system is based on mapping module/package names to file/folder names of the file system.
+Such a mapping needs a starting point(s) in the file system as some folder.
+Which starting folder to use in order for search can be specified in the import statement by choosing one of two options:
+* Absolute imports.
+The resolution starts from path(s) defined in `PYTHONPATH`, `sys.path` and typically is project root or current working directory.
+This list of starting point can be changed programmatically.
+* Relative imports.
+The resolution starts from the path where the script resides, that is, the script where the import statement is executed.
+Accordingly, this starting point changes from module to module automatically.

 Absolute vs. relative imports:
 * An *absolute import* specifies the resource to be imported using its full path from the project’s root folder.
 This is somewhat similar to its file path, but we use a dot (.) instead of a slash (/).
   * Pros: import path does not depend on the location of this file and the import statement itself can be copied to other files